artofimagination/stereo-calibration-and-vSLAM/README.md

  * **Parameters**
      - _Feature detector_ - allows the user to change the detector algorithm between sift, orb and surf.
 Note surf is not supported with BF matcher in this app.
 It will terminate with an exception.
      - _Feature matcher_ - allows the user to change the detector matching algorithm ("BF" Brute force and FLANN)
+     - _Max allowed distance between best matches_ - Filters all the best matches that have a distance below this limit

 # Sources for feature detection and matching
 https://www.youtube.com/watch?v=2GJuEIh4xGo<br>